yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

 Last year I wrote an R package with a weird name "[**xaringan**](https://github.com/yihui/xaringan)".
 Although I have documented it, I have never explained why I preferred the underlying HTML5 presentation framework remark.js over other frameworks like dzslides, ioslides, Slidy, or reveal.js.

-I started playing with HTML5 slides [in 2011](/en/2012/04/fancy-html5-slides-with-knitr-and-pandoc/), and rarely went back to LaTeX beamer ever since.^[Yes, I started with PowerPoint, like most people did.
-Then my brain was washed by LaTeX just like many people in academia.]
-To be honest, I was never truly happy with any of the Markdown-based slide generation tools until I saw remark.js.
-Prior to that, my personal favorite HTML5 presentation was still my [very first one](https://slides.yihui.org/2011-r-dev-lessons.html) based on a library named [keydown](http://infews.github.io/keydown/).^[I like the old version of keydown more than the current new version.]
-I loved it primarily because of the possibility of using fullscreen background images, which I think is critical to presentations.
+I started playing with HTML5 slides [in 2011](/en/2012/04/fancy-html5-slides-with-knitr-and-pandoc/), and rarely went back to LaTeX beamer ever since.[^1] To be honest, I was never truly happy with any of the Markdown-based slide generation tools until I saw remark.js.
+Prior to that, my personal favorite HTML5 presentation was still my [very first one](https://slides.yihui.org/2011-r-dev-lessons.html) based on a library named [keydown](http://infews.github.io/keydown/).[^2] I loved it primarily because of the possibility of using fullscreen background images, which I think is critical to presentations.
 Fortunately, background images are dead easy with remark.js, and I found its feature set was just the right size for me: not too small, or too big.

 ## Why I love remark.js